pnpgator/UCB-W251/hw3/README.md

 ## Cloud MQTT Broker

+The cloud MQTT broker was run as a container in the cloud VSI.
 The cloud side of the MQTT Broker was also pretty simple.
 I created a container on my VSI using the same command line I used for the one on the TX2.
 So this created a Mosquitto Broker on the cloud side using Alpine Linux.
 I just needed to make sure I understood how to reach this broker which was as simple as using the VSI IP address and port binding 1883 through the docker run command:
 ```
 docker run --name mosquitto -p 1883:1883 -ti alpine sh
 ```

+For the cloud side messages were passed using the topic hw3faces versus hw3facestx2 that was used on the Jetson TX2.

+In order to test this out, I sent text messages on the hw3faces topic to make sure they reached the right cloud broker instance.
+This was then extended to make sure those messages were received and stored in the Cloud Object Storage by the Image Processor container.

 ## Image Processor